Vegan Seder and Vegan Passover Recipes

 The traditional Seder plate contains matzo, a lamb shank, a hard-boiled egg, bitter herbs, parsley and charoset (a mixture of chopped nuts, apples, wine, and honey).
 You can create a vegan Seder plate by substituting roasted asparagus or a roasted beet for the lamb shank and a small white eggplant for the hard-boiled egg.
 For the charoset, use agave in place of the honey.

-Everything for a Vegan Passover
+Resources for a Vegan Passover

 - Jessica Earhardt of Ironbetty Sweets, recommended a great site for a vegan Passover Seder.
-We were amazed!
-The site is a recipe feast.

 - VegNews Magazine has a fantastic Vegan Passover article with the history of the holiday and tips for creating a vegan Seder.